Voter Registration and Election Information

 Voting by Mail

 Massachusetts voters now have the option to vote early by mail in all elections, with no excuse required.
-To request your Vote by Mail ballot, submit a signed application.
+To request your Vote by Mail ballot, submit a signed application or use the Secretary of the Commonwealth's online application.

 Applying for your Ballot